buddyeorl/portfolio/README.md

     }
 }
 ```
-**Note1: `introMessage1` uses a custom react component for type style effect, each index will be render as a different line simulating the `enter` keystroke.**
+**Note1: `introMessage1` uses a custom react component for type style effect, each index will be render as a different line simulating the `enter` keystroke.**<br />
-**Note2: `socialAccounts` is required as the example above. if you have different accounts, you need to modify the component that renders this data at `client/components/SocialBar` to accept other accounts**
+**Note2: `socialAccounts` is required as the example above. if you have different accounts, you need to modify the component that renders this data at `client/components/SocialBar` to accept other accounts**<br />

 ### `Projects Information`